samibabbar/DotPlot3D/README.md

 The following tools are available:
 - An analysis table that can be downloaded to view regions of similarity before using the DotPlot3D tool.
 This includes a comparison at each position to highlight areas of comparison that might be used within the dot plot tool
 - Traditional dot plot tool, with comparison of three sequences.
-This does not include varying size, but does map based on
+This does not include varying size
     - Added features for transition/transversion, and synonymous/synonymous sites: extension to tradition tool for further analysis.

 Please download the supplementary mannual for detailed instructions on how to use features of the code.
 Happy DotPlotting!